School for the Blind Bowling

 If you are looking for the web site of the Vancouver Lions Club that is located in America’s Vancouver, Vancouver, Washington USA, this is it!
 You have found us!

-If, however, you were trying to find the Vancouver Cathay New Century Lions Club, or perhaps the Vancouver BC Lions football team, they are both located in Canada‘s Vancouver—a short, 4 hour 52 minute, 305 mile drive North, in Vancouver, British Columbia Canada.
+If, however, you were trying to find the Vancouver BC Lions football team or one of the 34 British Columbia Lions CLubs that use the word “Vancouver” as part of their names, they are all located in Canada‘s Vancouver—a short, 4 hour 52 minute, 305 mile drive North, in Vancouver, British Columbia Canada.

 No matter what the circumstance that brought you here, we are very happy you found us.
 And now that you know where we are, please accept an open invitation to spend some time learning about who we are, what we do, how we serve our community, and maybe even a little bit about why we are Lions.